(updated April 2018)

 I’ve talked in previous posts what you might want to consider eating for breakfast before you head out for a run… But what if you’re running middle of day or, more commonly, later in the day?

-If it’s about one hour or more before you run, you don’t need to worry too much about what to eat – you have some time for digestion.
-However, if we’re talking anywhere from 5 minutes to 55 minutes before you begin you’ll want to ensure you’re eating foods that will digest quickly and easily – that means low in fat, protein and fibre.
+However, if you’ve got less than an hour, or even only a few minutes before you begin working out, you at least need to ensure you’re eating 15-25 grams of carbohydrate that will digest quickly and easily – so that means a snack low in fat, protein and fibre.
 Here are my top 8 snacks you can reach for anywhere within the hour before you head out the door.

-This is an easy one!
-Grab one of those little individual size applesauce cups, sprinkle on some cinnamon, eat and go.
+Another fast and easy one!
+Just grab one of those little individual size applesauce cups, sprinkle on some cinnamon, eat and go.
 Applesauce is easier to digest than eating a whole apple is, so you can eat it much closer to run time than you could the full piece of fruit.
-Cinnamon is one of those lovely ‘superfoods’, known to keep blood sugar levels steady and lower inflammation.
+However, apples are known FODMAPs, which don’t sit favourably for those sensitive, so just be aware if you have pre-existing gut issues, this one may not work for you.
+Cinnamon not only makes the applesauce snack taste yummier, it helps the body to absorb the carbs you’ve just eaten faster and keeps blood sugar levels steady all the while lowering inflammation.

 Do you have a favourite pre-run snack you grab before your mid-day or later-day run?
 Let me know in the comments below!